JoeltheFox/joelthefox.github.io/_posts/2023-05-04-Jack-Lance.md

 [Swaygmlarg](https://1drv.ms/u/s!Ar8m4sxHoFLQgtoMn-GY2WqW02SoxA) is a game Jack was working on intermittently.
 The version here is what I have from 2020, and it’s extra painful because he had really interesting plans for it.
 It was already a good game, so I think it’s worth sharing.
 There are some bugs you might encounter, such as the game crashing if you try to push a block into the border of a level, or into a star, but all the levels are solvable despite the bugs.

+The [Octogram](https://jacklance.github.io/octogram) link on the site is broken, it needed the trailing slash removed.

 [I’m Too Far Gone 4](https://jacklance.github.io/imtoofargone4/) isn’t listed on his site, he meant to get to it and must have forgotten.
 In case you’re curious, he intended it to go in the PuzzleScript column.

 Jack contributed a puzzle to the 2022 [Confounding Calendar](https://confoundingcalendar.itch.io/) called [Proof of Equivalence Via Explicit Construction of an Ambient Isotopy](https://jacklance.itch.io/proof-of-equivalence-via-explicit-construction-of-an-ambient-isotopy).
 It certainly fits the confounding criterion!